 Comparison with hedonism

-To a large extent, hedonic utilitarianism is satisfied by fiducial utilitarianism, but the reverse is less true.
+To a large extent, hedonic utilitarianism is satisfied by fiducial utilitarianism, although the reverse is less true.
+The disjunction could be, on the one hand, hedonism's concern for small pains on the one hand, and fiducialism's concern for settling at a comfortable local maximum of suffering, and fiducialism's desire to trust even suffering.
 I think any example of suffering that a hedonist could give, saying "how could you not get rid of this suffering if you had the choice?" would tend to be something that a fiducialist would object to as well.
 Suffering does tend to deepen people -- some people.
 But it embitters others.
 So a good goal for a fiducialist is to maximize trust without there being suffering.
 The deepest trust tends to be developed in times of breakdown, and suffering.
 But that is only a tendency, and in principle, we could learn to trust just as deeply without any of that.
 It could be argued that some people choose to suffer so that they can be broken down, and then trust (maybe EAs don't think this way...).

 Hedonism has some edge cases that fiducialism might disregard.
 For instance, in thought experiments involving billions of people getting paper cuts, a fiducialist would say "let those people learn to deal with paper cuts -- they can live with that -- life is rich enough for there to be paper cuts".
 But the things that are harder for people to live with would be relevant material for fiducialism to target for changing.

-I think a lot of people lean fiducialist already, and would be more motivated to deal with the problems of hedonism through the means of an intensified, self-conscious fiducialism than they would be by the language of hedonic utilitarianism.
+I think a lot of people lean fiducialist already, and would be more motivated to deal with the problems that hedonism targets through the means of an intensified, self-conscious fiducialism than they would be by the language of hedonic utilitarianism.

 Comparison with preference and hedonistic utilitarianism